AlisonW417/reading-round-up/notes.md

 - enter information about books they have logged
 - rate books
 - see books rated by other users?
-- start a book club/group (STRETCH GOAL)
+- start a book club/discussion group (STRETCH GOAL)